 Madrid hides a lot of secrets, many of them are not known by the locals.
-Here are some of them:
+Here are some of the funniest facts about Madrid:

 El Rastro market is the best-known outdoor market in Madrid.
 The origin of its name is because, when some years ago, merchants and craftsmen dragged cows to tanneries leaving a “trail of blood”.
 In the beginning, tanners, bakers and stolen-goods salesmen worked there.
 In the nineteenth century, the first antique shops began to appear and stalls seling various objects such as coins or furniture.